Cardi B, Serena Williams, Pink: New celebrity moms are changing the game by getting real

 When celebrities publicly discuss these situations, experts say, it can be beneficial for all of us.
 For example, quite a few stars, including actress Amy Smart and TV personality Maria Menounos, have opened up about challenges in conceiving and shared their experiences with in vitro fertilization and surrogacy.
 Hayden Panettiere, Teigen and others have talked about their postpartum depression.
 These aren’t easy subjects for many people, but the topics become a little less taboo whenever they become part of the mainstream conversation.

-“When celebrities talk about something that’s really difficult, like a mental health challenge, the’re sending a signal it’s okay to talk about these things, and these things are part of normal human experience,” said Steven Hoffman, a professor of global health, law and political science at York University in Canada.
+“When celebrities talk about something that’s really difficult, like a mental-health challenge, they’re sending a signal it’s okay to talk about these things, and these things are part of normal human experience,” said Steven Hoffman, a professor of global health, law and political science at York University in Canada.

 Hoffman, director of the Global Strategy Lab, has studied why humans are hard-wired to follow celebrity medical advice (it’s a combination of biological, psychological and social factors).
 Although he advises people to listen to their physicians, there’s no denying that stars can influence how their fans think about health.